tolicodes/articles/wip/modern-tdd.md

 ## Types of Testing
 ### Unit Test
 A Unit Test tests individuals compontents, classes, and functions.
+These tests are done in complete isolation from the app environment.

 An example of a unit test would be something that tests a business logic class:

 ```
 class Calculator {